 Our project is based in the recognition that a cultural shift in attitudes and practices preventing sexual violence in universities can only be achieved through an integrated, interdisciplinary approach.
 We bring together co-investigators from five faculties at McGill University, who tackle different facets of this issue using diverse yet complementary knowledge.

 McGill’s distinctive legal education is one of the best in the world.
 It crosses boundaries of language, jurisdiction, legal tradition, discipline, and culture.
-The Faculty of Law at McGill has been deeply involved in drafting the McGill University's Policy Against Sexual Violence, and forms an essential part of our project in helping to review provincial and national legislation around sexual violence, university policies around sexual violence, and in improving legal literacies amongst all stakeholders.
+The Faculty of Law at McGill has been involved in McGill University's Policy Against Sexual Violence and forms an essential part of our project in helping to review provincial and national legislation around sexual violence, university policies around sexual violence, and in improving legal literacies amongst all stakeholders.
 Co-investigators from the Faculty of Law at McGill include Dr. Colleen Sheppard and Dr. Marie Manikis.
 In addition, Dr. Nandini Ramanujam is a collaborator in this project.

 Founded in 1906, the Desautels Faculty of Management at McGill University is ranked as one of the world’s top international business schools by BusinessWeek, Canadian Business, Forbes, The Economist and the Financial Times.
 Dr. Brian Rubineau is a co-investigator from this project, and will contribute to the development of leadership and management skills within our cohort of researchers.